roneyrao/webpack-devserver-helper/README.md

 # Webpack devServer helper

-A processor to implement data mocking from static file via `devServer.historyApiFallback.rewrites`.
+A processor to mock data from static file via `devServer.historyApiFallback.rewrites`.
 Also a tool to parse mock configuration.
 Another tool is used to process `devServer.proxy` configuration, taking into account the `public path` and other stuff, to simplify its configuration.

 ## Mock illustration